 With bait casters, you will usually crank down drag, especially when using braid or fishing for smaller fish.
 This allows you to put a lot of pressure on the setup without worry about anything breaking.

-No matter what type of reel you have, setting the appropriate drag affects that way you can hold and use the rod.
+No matter what type of reel you have, setting the appropriate drag affects the way you can hold and use the rod.

 7. Manage Your Bail Responsibly